 About The Author

-After completing a Bachelor of Arts Degree at the University of New England majoring in Philosophy and Formal Systems of Applied Logic of Natural Languages, I embarked on a career writing and implementing Quality Assurance Procedural Systems and Customer Satisfaction and Retention Programs.
+After completing a Bachelor of Arts Degree at the University of New England majoring in Philosophy and Formal Systems of Applied Logic of Natural Languages, DV Layton embarked on a career writing and implementing Quality Assurance Procedural Systems and Customer Satisfaction and Retention Programs.

-Entwining these mind-numbing decades of work using my sanity-saving habit of getting lost in a fabulous fiction novel every spare moment I could steal, I eventually decided to put my methodical brain to good use and become a novelist.
-I began by writing three children’s stories completely in rhyme (approx. 18,000 words each).
-Although working within the constraints of rhyme was a difficult and challenging undertaking, it was also tremendously beneficial, and when I finally put them in the drawer and began to write in prose, the sense of freedom was extraordinary.
+Entwining these mind-numbing decades of work using her sanity-saving habit of getting lost in a fabulous fiction novel every spare moment she could steal, she eventually decided to put her methodical brain to good use and become a novelist.
+She began by writing three children’s stories completely in rhyme (approx. 18,000 words each).
+Although working within the constraints of rhyme was a challenge, when she finally put them in the drawer and began to write in prose, the sense of freedom was extraordinary.

-The story of the Guild of Ghost Guides unfolded across three novels written over three years.
-Then came the polishing, and polishing, and polishing of the first novel.
-Aragantos is now ready.
-As a prolific reader and perfectionist, I don’t say this lightly.
+The story of the Guild of Ghost Guides unfolded in three novels written over three years.
+Then came the polishing, polishing, polishing.
+Stealing Aragantos is now ready, and as a prolific reader and perfectionist, the author does not say this lightly.

-On a personal note I love the ocean and all its inhabitants, I love all animals, and even cope quite well with the odd insect, reptile and arachnid.
-My favourite colour is blue.
+On a personal note, she loves the ocean and all its inhabitants, she loves all animals, and can even cope quite well with the odd insect, reptile and arachnid.
+Her favourite colour is blue.
 And green.
-And purple.
-Purple’s nice, too.
-It’s because I’m a Gemini and can never make up my mind.
-My favourite food is any and all varieties of fruit (except black sapote, which tricks you into thinking it’s going to taste like chocolate pudding and doesn’t).
-My music faves include Passenger, REM, Tracy Chapman, Bowie, Joan Armatrading, Paul Simon, and Crowded House – and when I’m happy I sing (much to the displeasure of those around me).
+And lemon – sometimes.
+This is because she’s a Gemini and can never make up her mind.
+Her favourite food is any and all varieties of fruit (except black sapote, which tricks people into thinking it’s going to taste like chocolate pudding and doesn’t).
+She loves music, and when she’s happy she sings (much to the displeasure of those around her).